hkust-vgd/sese/README.md

 # Introduction
-This is a short document for `sese`, the annotation tool for the SceneNN dataset.
+`sese` is a user interactive scene mesh annotation tool.
+It has been used to annotate more than 100 scenes in the SceneNN dataset.
 To download, please navigate to <https://github.com/scenenn/sese/releases>

-As of October 2016, this tool is released in binary format for 64-bit Windows.
-It is possible to compile the tool under Linux.
-Please contact us for more details if you are interested.
+We provide binary releases of the tool on Windows and Linux (Ubuntu 16.04 LTS).
+Please contact us for more details if you are interested in using the tool on other platforms.

-This program is still in experimental stage even though we found it quite stable for our internal use.
 Please read the disclaimer at the end of this document before using the tool.

 Please cite our technical report